Cyprus Investment Funds Statistics – March, 2021Salvus Team

 - caused the global markets crash within February 2020,

-- partly recovering within March, having a noticeable impact in the investment funds industry in Cyprus at that point in time,
+- partly recovering within March, having a noticeable impact in the investment funds industry in Cyprus then,

 - rallying on the US elections outcome along with news on successful vaccines tests against the novel coronavirus,